 Joint Bankruptcy Filings in Indianapolis, IN

-Check out our client reviews to see how others have found success using our legal services.
+Check out our client reviews to see how others have found success using our legal services for their bankruptcy matters.

 There are advantages to filing jointly.
 One is that the fees connected with filing for bankruptcy are the same for joint or separate filings, so filing jointly is less costly.
 Another advantage is that if one spouse contributed to the debt, but declined to file bankruptcy with the other spouse, creditors could pursue the non-participating spouse for payment of the debt.
 In this case, if they filed jointly, both would be protected.
 Also, the amount of exemption for property owned by both parties can be doubled if the spouses file jointly.